palewire/first-python-notebook/docs/index.rst

     cd first-python-notebook

 Turn on the new virtualenv, which will instruct your terminal to only use those libraries installed inside its sealed space.
-You only need to create the virtual environment once, but you'll need to repeat these "activation" steps each time you return to working on this project.
+You only need to create the virtual environment once, but you will need to repeat these "activation" steps each time you return to working on this project.

 .. code-block:: bash